gesellc/flash-mob-programming/README.md

 A few ideas how we could call this format while we start to work with it and uncover what it really is:

-- **Flash Mob Programming** - because of the initial idea of very short and snappy sessions (ca 90 minutes) of random people that happen to show up.
-And the resulting experimentation with trust creation in short time frames
+- **Flash Mob Programming** - because of the initial idea of very short and snappy sessions (ca 90 minutes) of people that might not know each other yet.
+And because of the important constraint this time box places on creating trust quickly.
-- **Trust First Protocol** - because the gist of this is creating space for empathy which can be used by any team for any time frame just to learn how to listen or improve their collaboration
+- **Trust First Protocol** - because the first commitment of this format is building and acting out trust by listening and creating space for empathy
-- Trust over Performance - because we value performance, just make a conscious decision to first establish trust before we push towards performance
+- Trust over Performance - because we do value performance, but we make a conscious decision to first establish trust before we push towards performance
-- **Trust before Performance** - same thing, or maybe not... this could reduce the different treatment of trust and performance to a temporal difference
+- **Trust before Performance** - same thing, or maybe not... this might reduces the different treatment of trust and performance to a temporal difference
-- First trust, them performance - feels odd
+- First trust, then performance - feels odd
+- Empathy Dojo - Because we come together to deliberately practice empathy
 - Start with trust - Lets channel our inner Simon Sinek
 - Start with trust, let performance happen